joejcollins/rhapsody-angel/queens/2024-gemma.md

 ## 2024 Unmarked Queen

+2024-06-28 Saw eggs, grubs and sealed brood.
+Didn't see the queen.

 2024-06-19 Saw eggs, grubs and sealed brood.
 Didn't see the queen.
 The top super could be removed soon.

 2024-06-14 Saw eggs, grubs and sealed brood.
 Didn't see the queen.